What is the Renew Atlanta infrastructure bond program?

 Where can I find a complete list of projects?

-The Renew Atlanta Master Schedule provides a complete list of projects with construction start and end dates, and Council Districts.
+The Renew Atlanta Master Schedule provides a complete list of active projects with construction start and end dates, and Council Districts.
 The Master Schedule is updated monthly and can be found on our Home page.
+Please note that dates are subject to change in between monthly updates.

 When will the projects start and end?